mauro-andre/CuboMX/README.md

 *   **`CuboMX.request(config)`**: Performs an AJAX request and updates the DOM.
 *   **`CuboMX.swapHTML(html, strategies, options)`**: Updates the DOM without a request.
 *   **`CuboMX.renderTemplate(template, data)`**: A simple utility function that replaces `{{ variable }}` placeholders in a string with values from a data object.
+*   **`CuboMX.actions(actions, rootElement)`**: Programmatically executes a list of actions on the DOM without needing a request. `rootElement` is optional and defaults to `document`.

 #### Actions

 For more granular DOM manipulations that don't involve swapping HTML blocks, you can use `actions`.
-They allow the client or server to send a list of instructions to be executed after an HTML swap.

-Actions can be passed as a parameter in the `CuboMX.request` call or sent by the server via the `X-Cubo-Actions` header.
-If both are provided, the JavaScript actions take priority.

 **Available Actions:**
 *   `addClass`: `{ "action": "addClass", "selector": ".my-el", "class": "new-class" }`